 Values will also switch in response to factors such as interest rates and inflation.
 Our Pension Transfer Specialist Simon Garber says:

 “Trying to time the market to get an increased transfer value is a risky game, I’ve seen people whose transfer values have gone up significantly, but I’ve also seen transfer values fall.
-If a Pension transfer makes sense then it should be viewed as a long-term investment decision, and it shouldn’t ever be based on a short-term win.
+If a Pension transfer makes sense, then it should be viewed as a long-term investment decision and shouldn’t ever be based on a short-term win.
 In short, the old adage usually holds true – time in the market is better than timing the market.

 “Of course, it’s not going to be in everyone’s best interest to transfer their pension out of a Final Salary Scheme.
 If it’s not in your best interest to transfer, a rise in transfer value, even a generous one, probably won’t be enough to change this fact.”

-Therefore, while age does have an impact on your CETV, it is just one piece of a very large jigsaw.
+Therefore, while age impacts your CETV, it is just one piece of a very large jigsaw.

 Are CETV values increasing?

 Over the past 12 months – since falling off of the cliff edge – we have seen a steady rise.
 While this has been promising, we are now experiencing another dip.
-While it is impossible to know for certain if we see a strong market recovery and rising interest rates post-covid we would expect to see transfer values start to fall from the historic highs we saw in 2020.
+While it is impossible to know for certain if we see a strong market recovery and rising interest rates post-covid we would expect transfer values to fall from the historic highs we saw in 2021.
 Since transfer values tend to have an inverse relationship with government investment bonds

 CETV values 2020/2021.